NTIA/scos-actions/README.md

 in a virtual environment against all supported versions of Python.
 Running `pytest` directly is faster but running `tox` is a more thorough test.

 The following commands can be used to run tests.
+Note, for tox to run with all Python versions listed in tox.ini, all those versions must be installed on your system.

 ```bash
 pytest          # faster, but less thorough